Sensory Overload Play

 Overview

-Sensory overload play is the consensual use of intense, layered, or competing stimulation to flood the senses rather than restrict them.
+Sensory overload play, also called overstimulation play, is the consensual use of intense, layered, or competing stimulation to flood the senses rather than restrict them.
 The aim is an overwhelming, disorienting state in which the receiver cannot easily process everything at once, an experience some find thrilling, mentally absorbing, or a route to surrender and release.
 It sits within the broader family of sensation play and is best understood as the mirror image of sensory deprivation, with which it is often paired.

 History & origins